The browser recorder lets you generate a k6 script based on a browser session.

 - Save the recorded script in any of your projects.
 To include some of the requests in the third party list, deselect the ones you want to include.

 - Edit your script as necessary.
-Depending on the type of testing, you might need to change different aspects of the script.
+Depending on the type of load test, you might need to change different aspects of the script.
 Typical changes are for load options and to handle correlation and dynamic data.

 - Run the test locally or in k6 Cloud.